dogweather/forkful/content/en/powershell/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?

-Retrieving the current date in PowerShell is about fetching the system’s current date and time.
-This operation is fundamental for tasks such as logging, timing operations, or making decisions based on dates.
-Programmers use this capability to track events, schedule tasks, and handle date-specific logic in scripts and applications.

 ## How to:
 PowerShell provides straightforward cmdlets for getting the date and time.
 The `Get-Date` cmdlet is the primary tool for this purpose.
 It can return the full date and time, which you can format or manipulate according to your needs.

 ```powershell